arc80/plywood/repos/plywood/docs/PlyTool.md

 <% member plytool build \[--target=[em <targetName>]\] %>

 Runs the build system inside the current build folder.
+This command will also generate a build system in the current build folder, but only if no existing build system is found.
 By default, all targets in the build folder are built.
 If the `--target` option is specified, only the specified target and its dependencies are built.

 <% member plytool run \[--target=[em <targetName>]\] %>